Skip to content

 get_publisher_label()

-Given a regex match object from Report Pattern, determine if it contains a group name representing a Report publisher.
+Given a regex match object from REPORT_PATTERN, determine if it contains a group name representing a Report publisher.

 Examples: